emmveqz/grpc-web-native/README.md

 For gRPC server implementations in other languages, you will need to find the equivalent code,
 or just setup a Proxy to defeat CORS (with a configuration to support HTTP2).
-The gRPC server will still need to be started with SSL certs in order to work with HTTP2.
-(I'd think localhost is not allowed)